eesoymilk/eesoymilk-mevn/README.md

 #### Constrains and Error Handlings

 - You cannot shorten url that is already shortened.
-- You cannot shorten url that cannot be access.
+- You cannot shorten url that cannot be accessd.
 - Respond with status 404 if someone tries to access non-existing short url.

 #### Handling Multiple Requests